verrazzano/docs/content/en/docs/setup/install/verify/softwares.md

 ---
-title: "Installed Components"
+title: "Installed Software"
-description: "List of installed components"
+description: "List of installed software"
 weight: 1
 draft: false
 ---

 Verrazzano installs a curated set of open source software.
-The following table lists the components, its  version, and a brief description.
+The following table lists the software, its version, and a brief description.

   | Software                                                                                                                                        | Version      | Description                                                                              |
   |-------------------------------------------------------------------------------------------------------------------------------------------------|--------------|------------------------------------------------------------------------------------------|